datragingscholar/datragingscholar.github.io/_posts/2014-02-11-clean-code-tips-and-tricks-introduction-variables.md

 you'll eventually have a clean codebase.

-Now, note that leave the code you come across better than you found it does not equal to rewriting or refactoring.
+Now, note that leave the code you come across better than you found it does not necessarily mean rewriting or refactoring.
 Fix the variable names, improve the structure of the class, divide functions that don't follow Single Responsibility Principle into smaller ones, and implement meaningful method names would be good enough to eventually have notable effects.

 ## Variables